 - Locked in Edinburgh – Secret Lab.
 A cool venue, a funny story and puzzles galore.

 - Marvo Mysteries (Bournemouth) – M.A.R.V.O.
 Induction.
-The reception is impressive and the waiting area amazing, and the game manages to be even better.
+The reception is impressive, the waiting area amazing but the game still manages to be even better.

 - Hungary (all Budapest)